-To illustrate this situation, consider again the simple four generator example introduced earlier although, this time, assume that all generators are owned by the same Market Generator.
+To illustrate this situation, consider again the simple four generator example introduced earlier although, this time, assume that all generators are owned by the default provider.
 In the original example, Gen 2 was backed off to provide reserve, and Gen 4 was committed to meet demand (Figure 2-1).
 Gen 4's dispatch was equal to the level of reserve provided (q3 - q2) and the reserve availability cost was equal to area A + area B.

 Now, consider the situation whereby Gen 4 has a minimum generation level greater than (q3 - q2).
 In order to meet the reserve requirement, Gen 2 must still back off generation from q3 to q2, but Gen 4 is now constrained on to its minimum generation level.
 Consequently, Gen 3's output is reduced as there is insufficient demand for Gen 3 to operate at maximum capacity and for Gen 4 to operate at minimum generation level (Figure 2-2).
 At the margin, any variations in demand will be met by Gen 3.
 Therefore, Gen 3 is the marginal generator setting the price, not Gen 4.
-The reserve availability cost is the sum of areas A, B and C, representing the increase in generation costs incurred by Market Generator as a consequence of providing reserve.
+The reserve availability cost is the sum of areas A, B and C, representing the increase in generation costs incurred by the default provider as a consequence of providing reserve.

 If Gen 4's generation costs are significantly larger than the cost of the marginal generator, and if Gen 4's minimum generation level is greater than the level of reserve provision required, then it is possible that this availability cost may result in relatively high margin value (greater than 100%, as we observed in the 2009 review).
-In the WEM, this situation may arise if Cockburn is constrained on to provide reserve, as this unit has a relatively high minimum generation level.